 A decent midday brunch session could decide whether a hangover is fatal or whether you’ll live to see another day.
 You’ve got to make it count.

-If you’re wondering what spots you should be hitting up this weekend, List For Life has got you.
-Here are the best brunching spots up and down the country.
+If you’re wondering what spots you should be hitting up this weekend, we’ve got you covered.
+Here are the best brunching spots up and down the country…

 Located in Stoke Newington, the journey will be worth the spoils.
 Born out of a kickstarted project, The Good Egg features a delicious international menu with brunch dishes available all day.
 Have a bagel with your za’atar fried chicken or short rib pastrami.
 The Good Egg are on their way to cultivating the first tapas brunch spot.